spring-media/storybook-addon-image-snapshots/README.md

 > Make sure your storybook server run on port 9001

-> You may ask, what the heck is this host and where does it comes from: host.docker.internal?
+> You may ask what the heck is this host and where does it come from: host.docker.internal?
 Find more information here: [docker networking](https://docs.docker.com/docker-for-mac/networking/) why we need to set this host.

 ### Display snapshots in storybook